 - Fully dynamic charts on Summary tab

-- Button to automatically add/delete cost line items
+- Buttons to automatically add/delete budget line items

 This version of the model is only compatible with Excel 2013, Excel 2016, and Excel 365